vanshwassan/zkevm-doc/mkdocs/docs/zkEVM/State-Machines/Memory/memory-state-machine.md

 <div align="center"><b> Table 5: Corresponding Memory SM Execution Trace. </b></div>

-The trace of the Memory SM must check that the writes are done according to their step and that reads provide the correct words according also to their step.
+The trace of the Memory SM must check that the writes are done according to their steps and that the reads provide the correct words according to their steps.

-In order to implement these checks, the execution trace of the Memory SM sorts all the memory operations; firstly by $\texttt{addr}$, and secondly by $\texttt{step}$, as shown in Table 5.
+In order to implement these checks, the execution trace of the Memory SM sorts all the memory operations, firstly by $\texttt{addr}$ and secondly by $\texttt{step}$, as shown in Table 5.
 This ordering is referred to as the _topology_ of the Memory SM.

-Finally, we will need to add a few more columns to ensure that the memory execution trace goes exactly across all the ordered writes and reads of the Main SM, with writes storing the provided values and with reads not changing the previous value of the word.
+Finally, we will need to add a few more columns to ensure that the memory execution trace goes exactly across all the ordered writes and reads of the Main SM, with writes storing the provided values and reads not changing the previous value of the word.

 In particular, we add three more columns.
-One these columns is called $\texttt{INCS}$ and it is used to provide an order for the values of the columns.
+One of these columns is called $\texttt{INCS}$ and it is used to provide an order for the values of the columns.
 Another column called $\texttt{lastAccess}$ is used to enable an address change when all the memory operations for this address have appeared at the trace.
 The last column is called $\texttt{ISNOTLAST}$ and it is used to make the checks pass when there are no more memory accesses.

 ## List of Columns

 The following columns (polynomials) are used by the Memory SM.
-We divide them between preprocessed and committed polynomials.
+(We have divided them as preprocessed and committed polynomials.)

 **Preprocessed**:

-- $\texttt{INCS}$: Counter that goes from $1$ up to $N$, where $N$ is the number of rows in the computational trace,
+- $\texttt{INCS}$: Counter that goes from $1$ up to $N$, where $N$ is the number of rows in the computational trace:

 $$
 \texttt{INCS} = (\underbrace{1, 2, 3, \dots,N-1, N}_{N})